 Experience • Innovation • Peace of Mind

 LSI started by developing a thorough plan of action for the integration of technology into the new grain-handling facility.
 The first step was to understand and design the electrical distribution system in order to distribute power to the site.
 Next we architected the communications networks to meet the needs of the facility.
-As the construction process began, LSI’s team designed the controls system and PLC cabinet, as well as the motor control center, connecting every piece of equipment throughout the facility.
+As the construction process began, LSI’s team designed the controls system and PLC cabinets, as well as the motor control center, connecting every piece of equipment throughout the facility.
 A Hazard Monitoring System (HAZMON) was specified and implemented to monitor excessive temperature rises in belts, conveyors and grain bins.
 This technology automatically shuts down the system and sets off an alarm if there is any potential trouble.
-LSI worked alongside contractors and the client to successfully integrate grain dryers, concrete bins, steel bins, drag conveyors and multiple load-out locations throughout the facility.
+LSI worked alongside contractors and the client to successfully integrate the grain dryer, concrete bins, steel bins, drag conveyors and multiple load-out locations throughout the facility.

 - Project management